40net-cloud/fortinet-azure-solutions/FortiGate/Playground/CustomVHD-Active-Passive-ELB-ILB/README.md

 # Requirements and limitations

-The ARM template deployment different resource and it is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.
+The ARM template deploys different resources and it is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

 ### Licenses